This post may contain affiliate links. Please see my disclosure policy for more details.

 I also very often have to share a bed with the pets so it is literally 24/7.
 I’ve had huge problems at times with pets that snore, jump on and off the bed all night or wake me up at 5am every morning.

-Kennels cost at least $50 per pet per night in Sydney, so the owners are not only making an enormous saving by using a house sitter (I nearly always have two or more pets at a time), but are getting a private service for their pets only that would cost an absolute fortune if a kennel offered it!
+Kennels cost at least $50 per pet per night in Sydney, and up to $150 per night for dog activity farms.
+Owners are not only making an enormous saving by using a house sitter (I nearly always have two or more pets at a time), but are getting a private service for their pets only that would cost an absolute fortune if a kennel offered it!

 18. How Much Do You Pay a House Sitter?